xsuite/xsuite/docs/footprint.rst

 =================

-Using the amplitude detuning given by the tune footprint, it is possible to evaluate numerically the dispersion integral in https://cds.cern.ch/record/318826 and obtain the stability diagram (as in https://doi.org/10.1103/PhysRevSTAB.17.111002).
+Using the amplitude detuning given by the tune footprint, it is possible to evaluate numerically the [dispersion integral](https://cds.cern.ch/record/318826) and obtain the stability diagram as in this [example](https://doi.org/10.1103/PhysRevSTAB.17.111002).

 If the context is ContextCupy, both the tracking and the numerical integration are performed on the GPU.